deadblue/doppelganger/README.md

 # Doppelganger

-A task scheduler written in Golang.
+A task dispatcher written in Golang.

-## Description
+## Introduction

-Doppelgager is a task scheduler, which supports following types of task:
+Doppelganger runs tasks in sepcified frequence, and can retry on failed.

-* Run a command.
+Task should be one of following types:

-* Request an HTTP/HTTPS URL.
+* Command

-The work should be done in the command or the URL.
+* HTTP

 ## Usage